Swine Flu (cont.)

 Can swine flu be prevented with a vaccine?

+The CDC recommends for the 2014-2015 flu season that everyone 6 months old and older should get a flu shot to prevent or reduce the chance of getting the flu.
 The best way to prevent novel H1N1 swine flu is vaccination.
-The 2013 CDC recommendations that apply to H1N1, H3N2, and other flu viruses are almost identical to those above-mentioned recommendations for patients at risk when vaccine doses are limited and are as follows:
+The 2014 CDC recommendations that apply to H1N1, H3N2, and other flu viruses are almost identical to those above-mentioned recommendations for patients at risk when vaccine doses are limited and are as follows:

 - Are aged 6 months through 4 years (59 months)